 1996 Mustang Performance Improvements

 Though the 1996 Mustang GT didn’t show a substantial performance gain over its predecessor, that alone would have been impressive.
 The 1995 GT was a 5.0L displacement with an overhead valve design.
-The ’96 moves over to a smaller displacement overhead cam engine that’s capable of producing approximately the same power curve, and greatly reduces the noise, vibrations, and harshness that can be found in the pushrod that came before it.
-In short, there are aspects of an engine to be improved besides simply power.
+The ’96 moved over to a smaller displacement overhead cam engine that’s capable of producing approximately the same power curve, while greatly reducing the noise, vibrations, and harshness that can be found in the pushrod that came before it.
+In short, Ford was well aware that there are aspects of an engine to be improved besides simply power.

 Because of the modular engine design, Mustangs made in 1996 and after are especially good candidates for Coyote Swaps.